HaikuZen/myCCC4Worker/README.md

 ### Getting Started
 1. **Upload GPX Files**: Use the modern web interface to upload your cycling GPX files
    - **Authentication required**: Sign in with Google to access upload functionality
+   - **Personal rides**: Each uploaded ride is automatically linked to your account
    - Drag & drop multiple files or click to browse
    - Files are automatically stored in the database for backup and future analysis
    - Intelligent duplicate detection prevents accidental re-uploads
    - Instant analysis with detailed calorie, distance, and performance calculations

 2. **Explore Your Dashboard**: Comprehensive overview of your cycling activities
+   - **Personal Statistics**: View your own rides and performance metrics
    - **Interactive Charts**: Distance, calories, speed, and elevation trends over time
    - **Monthly Summaries**: Aggregated statistics with visual progress indicators
    - **Performance Trends**: Track improvements with comparative analytics